Joshua-Hwang/python-tutorials/README.md

 # Structure
 1. Setting up environment
+1. Basic operations and numbers
-1. Basic operations, loops, ifs, literals
+1. Basic loops and ifs and strings
 1. Basic containers (lists, dictionaries, sets)
 1. Exception handling
 1. Accessing and manipulating files on the system